rosadigital/ChangeBackgroundColor-Site/README.md

 - During this project, I learned:
   - integrate CSS and HTML codes;
-  - using containers on HTML and hover it by CSS.
+  - integrate bootstrap to a website project; and
+  - organize a landingpage structure.

 ---